 The most important factor should be course choice.
 Students should look closely at the A level subject requirements.

 BHASVIC students, state school students in general, are really bad at looking at the full range of courses on offer.

-Cambridge places greater emphasis on performance in any AS exams, requiring not just an A but a very high A in terms of marks, especially in Maths.
 Both Oxford and Cambridge now have pre-interview and at-interview assessments although they use these rather differently.
-Students should look at these tests (more below).
-Oxford uses the tests, alongside GCSE and other information, to deselect pre-interview.
+Students should look at these tests (more below) very carefully.
+Oxford uses the tests, alongside GCSE and other information, to deselect pre-interview with an aim of roughly reducing interviewees to three for each offer place.
+Cambridge deselects fewer pre-interview.

-Students should largely ignore most of the material available on the Web; we live in a 'fake news', 'alternative facts' era.
+Students should largely ignore most of the material available on the Web unless it is provided by the two Universities and their constituent Colleges; we live in a 'fake news', 'alternative facts' era.